Church & Street Foto Club

 Each of the lists below are saved to a custom profile on my Leica camera.
 Globally, I’m shooting in a DNG+JPG format, where a RAW file is saved to my primary card and a JPG version with a look baked in is saved to my secondary card (or internal storage when it comes to the Leica M11).

-• Mode: Auto ISO
+• Mode: Manual with auto ISO

 • Aperture: F8.0 mostly